Robust Sparse Mean Estimation via Sum of Squares: Preliminaries

 \subsection{SoS Preliminaries}

 The following notation and preliminaries are specific to the SoS part of this paper.
 We refer the reader to \cite{BarakSteurerNotes} for a complete treatment of basic definitions about the SoS hierarchy and SoS proofs.
-Here we review the basics. {Our algorithms will work under the condition that the numerical precision of all the numbers involved is controlled.
-To describe these conditions formally, we use the standard notion of bit complexity, defined below for completeness.} { \begin{definition}[Bit complexity] The bit complexity of an integer $z \in \Z$ is $1 + \lceil \log_2 z \rceil$.
+Here, we review the basics.
+Our algorithms will work under the condition that the numerical precision of all the numbers involved is controlled.
+To describe these conditions formally, we use the notion of bit complexity, which captures the size of the representation of a number.

+\begin{definition}[Bit complexity] The bit complexity of an integer $z \in \Z$ is $1 + \lceil \log_2 z \rceil$.
 The bit complexity of a rational number $r/t$ is the sum of the individual bit complexities of $r$ and $t$.
-The bit complexity of a vector is the sum of the bit complexities of its coordinates and the bit complexity of a set of vectors is the sum of the bit complexities of the set's elements. \end{definition} }
+The bit complexity of a vector is the sum of the bit complexities of its coordinates and the bit complexity of a set of vectors is the sum of the bit complexities of the set's elements. \end{definition}

 \begin{definition}[Symbolic polynomial] A degree-$t$ symbolic polynomial $p$ is a collection of indeterminates $\widehat{p}(\alpha)$, one for each multiset $\alpha \subseteq [d]$ of size at most $t$.
 We think of it as representing a polynomial $p \, : \, \R^d \rightarrow \R$ whose coefficients are themselves indeterminates via $p(x) = \sum_{\alpha \subseteq [d], |\alpha| \leq t} \widehat{p}(\alpha) x^\alpha$. \end{definition}